LeoAnker0/OM2/docs/docs/Using-Menus.md

 * *import {...} from '...': required to be able to then call this function again*

 *  *displayMenu: the name of the function that will start the menus, can be called anything, and is a local thing that then calls the external function*

+colours has been added as an extension to the menu system allowing the user to select a colour to give extra focus to a certain element of the menu, like delete and such.
+You can also leave that parameter blank, and it will just have the standard colour instead.